textlint/textlint/packages/@textlint/types/README.md

 # @textlint/types

-Type definition pacakge for textlint.
+Type definition package for textlint and textlint rule.

+If you import types from `@textlint/kernel` in your rule module, please use `@textlint/types` instead of it.

-## Type Interface
+## Types

 ### Rule types